Omaha High-Low Poker Gaming Strategy. Part IV

 This is called change of route.
 Initially he aimed at Low and now he aims at High.
 Sometimes he will be lucky to draw a pair with his hand’s high card and sometimes nothing.
 In such pots with small number of players when high cards are dealt, an open suggestion to steal the pot may be made.
 A pot may be stolen by making a bet or raising it.
 Try and win oftener in such pots.

-Summarizing all above said we may say that the most important thing in Omaha high-low split is forming of hands allowing you to take the whole pot.
 This principle should dominate in choosing starting hands and deciding whether to stay in the pot after the flop or not.
 This principle (probability of taking the whole pot) is especially important in games for three or two players because our chances to win are lower.

 A player, good in high-low poker and familiar to games with common cards, will be okay with Omaha eight-or-higher.

-» Filed Under Omaha Hi|Lo Strategy
+» Filed Under Omaha Hi Lo Strategy